JonathanVillela/JonathanVillela/README.md

 Hi and thanks for being here!

 I am a self-taught developer, happily learning more each day.
-I aim to not only succeed within as a software engineer, but to also marry my training as an educator and artist with my technical abilities as they formulate.
+I aim to not only succeed within as a software engineer, but to also marry my training as an educator and artist to my technical abilities as they formulate.

 Working Skills: JavaScript, React JS, CSS, HTML.